longestIncreasingSubsequence (LIS)

 - This is where the

-- We see how this is greedy now, we will just take a smaller number for our subsequence if we can find it
+sub = [1, 6]sub = [1, 2]- you see how this is greedy now, you will just take a smaller number for our subsequence if you can find it

-This will perform a linear scan through the subsequence if we cannot immediately append the number, and when doing so replace the first number larger than our current number
+This will perform a linear scan through the subsequence if you cannot immediately append the number, and when doing so replace the first number larger than our current number

-This should be where we notice we can use binary search, instead of doing a linear scan to find the first lower bound value, we can use Lower Bound First X Binary Search
+This should be where you notice you can use binary search, instead of doing a linear scan to find the first lower bound value, you can use Lower Bound First X Binary Search

 class Solution: